Partially hyperbolic dynamics in the 3-body problem: Introduction

 on the symplectic manifold $(q,p)\in T^*(\mathbb R^2)$ equipped with the canonical symplectic form $\mathrm dp\wedge\mathrm dq$.
 In the \textit{hierarchical region} of the phase space, i.e. for $|q|\gg 1$,

 so $H_{\zeta}$ in \eqref{eq:restricted3bp} recasts as a (singular) perturbation of the two-body problem

-In Section \ref{sec:introapplicationsblender} we have already mentioned that $h_{\mathrm{Kep}}$ possesses periodic dynamics in each (three-dimensional) negative energy hypersurface admits a foliation by periodic orbits.
+In Section \ref{sec:introapplicationsblender} we have already mentioned that $h_{\mathrm{Kep}}$ possesses periodic dynamics in each (three-dimensional) negative energy hypersurface.
 Positive or zero energy levels are not compact but still the invariance by rotation guarantees that, for any $h_*\in\mathbb R$ and any $G_*\in\mathbb R$, the two-dimensional submanifolds

 are left invariant under the flow of $h_{\mathrm{Kep}}$.
 It is then natural to ask if there exists orbits of \eqref{eq:restricted3bp} along which either $h$ or $G$ exhibit significant variations.
 We showed in \cite{guardia2023degeneratearnolddiffusionmechanism} that this is the case for any $\mu\in(0,1/2)$ by constructing orbits along which the angular momentum $G$ exhibits arbitrarily large variations provided the eccentricity $\zeta>0$ is sufficiently small.
 Our last main result is a strengthened version of the main result in \cite{guardia2023degeneratearnolddiffusionmechanism}.
 To state this result, let us denote by $\phi_{H_\zeta}(t,t_0,q,p)$ the general solution associated to \eqref{eq:restricted3bp} and introduce the (four-dimensional) time-one map